Great Comet of 1577: Observations around the World

 Several other observers recorded seeing the comet: The astronomer Taqi al-Din Muhammad ibn Ma'ruf recorded the passage of the comet.
 The Sultan Murad III saw these observations as a bad omen for the war and blamed al-Din for the plague which spread at the time.
 Other observers include Helisaeus Roeslin, William IV, Landgrave of Hesse-Kassel, Cornelius Gemma, who noted the comet had two tails and Michael Mästlin also identified it as superlunary.
 This comet and the observation that it was traveling on the earth’s atmosphere was also what helped Maestlin to explain the gaps in Copernicus’s planetary system.
 According to Maestlin, a comet would carry its own orb, since he considered comets to be part of the heavenly objects.
 These orbs, he suggested, are what fill the gaps in Copernicus’s system.

-Additionally it was also observed by Abu'l-Fazl ibn Mubarak, who recorded the comet's passage in the Akbarnama.
+Additionally it was independently observed by Indian observers Abu'l-Fazl ibn Mubarak and Ārif Qandahārī recorded the comet's passing and believed the comet influenced assassination of Shah Ismail of Persia, son of Shah Tahmasp on 26 November 1577.
+Abu'l-Fazl ibn Mubarak recorded the comet's passage in his Akbarnama, noting that the comet had a long tail and was visible for 5 months. Ārif Qandahārī treated the comet as a brilliant sight and assigned no explicit evil.
+In his account of Tārikh-i Akbar Shāhī.
+Described the comet as a bright star with many small fragments appearing like a Cyprus tree, becoming known as the long tailed star.

+As a young boy, Johannes Kepler was taken by his mother to see the comet.

 In art and literature

 The literature resulting from the passing of the comet was prolific, and these works, as well as the ideas presented by many astronomers, caused much controversy.
 However, the idea that comets were heavenly objects became a respected theory, and many took this concept to be true.

-Artwork inspired by the event was also made—artist Jiri Daschitzky made an engraving that was inspired by the passing of the comet over Prague on November 12, 1577.
+Artwork inspired by the event was also made—artist Jiri Daschitzky made an engraving that was inspired by the passing of the comet over Prague on 12 November 1577.
 Cornelis Ketel painted the portrait of Richard Goodricke around 1578.
 Goodricke had reached adulthood in 1577 and apparently saw the comet as an omen and had it included in the painting.
 Roeslin also produced one of the more complex of the representations of the Great Comet, described as "an interesting, though crude, attempt".
+In Chaim Vital's book The Book of Visions, which is a book describing the meaning behind different dreams and omens, Vital simply describes the comet and offers no explanation as to what it could mean.
+At the time there were also numerous comet tracts made of the comet as it went across the sky.
+These were made by Tycho Brahe and numerous other astronomers at the time.
+There were also numerous prints in early newspapers called broadsides.
+These broadsides shared news about this comet to the general populace.